Weekly review of Azerbaijan's precious metals market

-BAKU, Azerbaijan, July 14.
-The price of an ounce of gold in Azerbaijan increased by 42.9 manat, or $25.2 (0.76 percent), at the end of this week, Trend reports.
+BAKU, Azerbaijan, July 20.
+The price of an ounce of gold in Azerbaijan decreased by 38.8 manat, or $22.8 (0.68 percent), at the end of this week, Trend reports.

 |